 About five kilometres out of Katherine town centre, these warm springs and surroundings are magical.
 The main pools are a comfortable 30ºC and easy to sink into via stairs or a ladder.
 Beneath the surface, little fish dart about near the pebbly bottom.
 After a swim, head for the outdoor Pop Rocket Cafe, where – supplies permitting – you might enjoy fresh local asparagus with your smashed avo.
 The café and springs are usually open from April to October (depending on water levels, the springs may be sporadically closed during these months).

 Getting there Drive about 320 kilometres south of Darwin to Katherine, turn right onto Victoria Highway then turn right into Riverbank Drive.

-If you have stamina and luck, you might just get a waterhole to yourself at Walker Creek.
-Eight camp sites, some with their own natural plunge pool or waterfall, are strung along this pretty north-west corner of Litchfield National Park, as well as a couple of day-use pools.
-You need to carry in all your camping gear – but the further you walk, the greater the chance that no-one else will be there.
-Camping fees apply; book using the chalkboard and pay via the honesty box at the car park.
+If you’re lucky, you might just get a waterhole to yourself at Walker Creek.
+Eight campsites, some with their own natural plunge pool or waterfall, are strung along this pretty north-west corner of Litchfield National Park, as well as a couple of day-use pools.
+You’ll need to carry in all your camping gear – but the further you walk, the greater the chance that no-one else will be there.
+Camping fees apply; and spots must be booked online beforehand.

 Getting there Drive 113 kilometres south of Darwin, and veer left onto Walker Creek.